 Our group is unparalleled in the Pacific Northwest for its enforcement of personal guarantees.
 We have enforced and collected over a $100,000,000 in personal guaranties in a practice that spans the entire West Coast.
 We are practical and dogged in pursuit of assets.
 In certain instances, we will use these skills to defend firm clients in appropriate enforcement actions.

 The bankruptcy laws grant debtors certain rights and impose responsibilities with respect to real property leases.
 Whether a landlord wants its rent paid or desires to remove its tenant from the property, a knowledgeable bankruptcy lawyer is a useful ally.
 With the current pandemic, commercial evictions are a complex area of the law.
-Ryan Swanson’s knowledgeable Corporate Bankruptcy, Restructuring & Finance attorneys are your best resource.
+Ryan Swanson’s knowledgeable Corporate Bankruptcy, Receivership & Finance attorneys are your best resource.

 - §363 Sales Free and Clear

 Special rules apply to sales of property by bankruptcy debtors and trustees.
-If you are buying property from bankruptcy debtors or trustees, particularly through an auction and §363 sale, Ryan Swanson’s Corporate Bankruptcy, Restructuring & Finance attorneys can help you navigate the process.
+If you are buying property from bankruptcy debtors or trustees, particularly through an auction and §363 sale, Ryan Swanson’s Corporate Bankruptcy, Receivership & Finance attorneys can help you navigate the process.
 Such transactions are often subject to higher and better offers even after a purchase and sale agreement has been executed, and sellers’ warranties are often unavailable or unreliable.
 Our experience includes successfully representing both the initial “stalking horse” bidder as well as bidders who prevailed at the sale.